tbp.monty.frameworks.environments#

 The observations are based on the actions returned by the motor_system.

-The first value returned by this iterator are the observations of the environment’s initial state, subsequent observations are returned after the action returned by motor_system is applied.
+The first values returned by this iterator are the observations of the environment’s initial state, subsequent observations are returned after the action returned by motor_system is applied.

 motor_system#